ManueGE/AlamofireCoreData/README.md

         }
 ````

 `jsonTransformer` is just a `Alamofire.DataResponseSerializer<Any>`.
-You can build your serializer in the way you need, the only condition is that it must return a JSON which is serializable by **Groot**.
+You can build your serializer as you want; the only condition is that it must return the JSON which you expect and which can be serialized by **Groot**.

 To build this serializer, you could use the Alamofire built-in method: